wasamasa/mal-candidates/modula-3/notes.md

   been missing is regular expressions (you can use `Lex` instead)
 - Readers don't have a `PeekChar` method, instead you use `GetChar` followed by `UnGetChar`
+- FFI links to a shared library and requires an unsafe module with `<*EXTERNAL*>` pragmas plus copious usage of their helper libraries to manage memory and convert data types